coding-kitties/register-azure-machine-learning-model-to-workspace/README.md

 Features:

 * Register a model in an Azure Machine Learning workspace
-* Move a model between registries
+* Checks if the model already exists in the workspace
+* Checks if the resource group and workspace exist

 For other Azure Machine Learning actions check out: